-Sexual Harassment San Jose
+California Sexual Harassment Lawyer

 In the past, many people considered sexual harassment in the workplace to be a given, and just something that employees had to endure.
 Sexual harassment is no laughing matter, and is illegal under a number of state and federal laws.
 The State of California takes sexual harassment very seriously.

-California law prohibits harassment, including sexual harassment, in the workplace, and employers face steep and serious fines and penalties if they are found to have committed sexual harassment, or allowed their supervisors, managers or employees sexually harass other employees.
-The State of California’s Fair Employment and Housing Act (Code Sections 12900 – 12996 and California Code of Regulations, Title 2, Sections 7285.0 – 8504) legally prohibit the harassment of employees, job applicants and independent contractors by any persons.
+California law prohibits harassment, including sexual harassment, in the workplace, and employers face steep and serious fines and penalties if they are found to have committed sexual harassment, or allowed their supervisors, managers or employees to sexually harass other employees.
+The State of California’s Fair Employment and Housing Act (Code Sections 12900 – 12996 and California Code of Regulations, Title 2, Sections 7285.0 – 8504) legally prohibits the harassment of employees, job applicants and independent contractors by any persons.
 Additionally, the law requires employers to take all reasonable steps to prevent harassment in the workplace.
 This includes requiring employers to take all reasonable steps to prevent sexual harassment in the workplace.

 How sexual harassment is defined under the law

-- Quid Pro Quo Harassment: this type of harassment occurs when sexual favors are demanded by an employer, a supervisor or a manager as a certain condition of employment (for example, to get hired, to be promoted, to receive better/more work hours, to avoid job termination, etc.)
+This type of harassment occurs when sexual favors are demanded by an employer, a supervisor or a manager as a certain condition of employment (for example, to get hired, to be promoted, to receive better/more work hours, to avoid job termination, etc.)

-Hostile Work Environment: a hostile work environment is created when an employer knowingly allows offensive, intimidating or otherwise hostile behavior and actions based on sex and sexual harassment to occur and continue.
+A hostile work environment is created when an employer knowingly allows offensive, intimidating or otherwise hostile behavior and actions based on sex and sexual harassment to occur and continue.

-- Both types of sexual harassment can make going to work unbearable.
-Sexual harassment effects victims in many ways, and can cause lasting damage to those who experience it.
-Personal and professional reputations can be ruined, and many victims of sexual harassment suffer from anxiety, depression or other related medical conditions.
+Both types of sexual harassment can make going to work unbearable.
+Sexual harassment affects victims in many ways, and can cause lasting damage to those who experience it.
+Personal and professional reputations can be ruined, and many victims of sexual harassment suffer from anxiety, depression or other, related medical conditions.
 Sexual harassment cases can be difficult to prove, and are often viewed by the general public as subjective matters.
 That is why you need an experienced and aggressive labor and employment lawyer on your side.